mlynch/mlynch.github.com/_posts/2012-08-16-blueprint.markdown

 Gather emails and send them to Mailchimp.
 I now use double-opt-in on my forms because they increase the quality of your mailing lists as the product grows.

 Make sure you offer a way to tweet about the page after signing up.
-This is your first change to build some virality.
+This is your first chance to build some virality.

 __7. Build a Proof-of-Concept__